 Why We Need International Men’s Day

 Despite recent progress, gender inequality remains a significant issue.
 According to World Health Organization data, men overlook their physical and mental health, which is one of the world’s most widespread human rights violations.
 International Men’s Day was created to impact the lives and well-being of men and boys positively.
 Also, to raise awareness and funds for charities that support the well-being of men and boys.
 Furthermore, it encourages a positive dialogue about men, manhood, and masculinity.
 We must continue raising awareness and discussing these issues if we are to achieve true gender equality.
-International Men’s Day is one way to accomplish this.
+International Day for Men is one way to accomplish this.

 How You Can Get Involved